Why AI for Cybersecurity?

 Fortunately, artificial intelligence can now handle data gathering and correlation with ease, yielding powerful insights while allowing high-value security operators to focus exclusively on what matters: stopping advanced persistent threats in their environment.

-Three key challenges are creating a world where AI-driven cybersecurity is no longer optional, but mandatory to stay ahead of the curve:
+A confluence of these three challenges is creating a world where AI-driven cybersecurity is no longer optional, but required:

 As the volume and value of corporate data increases, bad actors create stealthier, more ingenious ways of accessing and stealing it.
 This results in an arms race between cybersecurity technologists and hackers—and right now, the hackers are winning.

 There are hundreds of thousands of open cybersecurity jobs, and the number is rapidly increasing as more businesses acknowledge their vulnerability and seek to mitigate it.
 The need for technology to amplify and accelerate the abilities of security professionals is a huge force behind AI-driven cybersecurity.

 How AI in Cybersecurity Changes the Game

 For cybersecurity, there are a few requirements to focus on that will give you the best bang for your buck:

 Accelerated Detection of advanced adversaries in your environment

 Understand the Question You’re Asking: Don’t go into an AI project thinking you’ll get answers to questions you never asked.
 Instead, understand the kinds of questions you can answer with AI, and how to frame them to get the most accurate, valuable answers.